li-chx/Dark-Transparency-Theme/README.md

 # Dark Transparency Theme for VS 2022
-Visual Studio 2022 Dark Transparency Theme for anyone prefer dark mode.
+Dark Transparency Theme for anyone prefer dark mode.
+Only for version 2022.
 For background please install [ClaudiaIDE](https://marketplace.visualstudio.com/items?itemName=kbuchi.ClaudiaIDE) and set "Expand to IDE" as true.

 ## Preview